xtanaa001/Xiaoqi-Homepage/content/_index.md

 Lately, Xiaoqi's research focuses primarily on online optimization and mechanism design, and the interplay between algorithms, incentives, and learning in real-time operation and control of networked and multi-agent systems.

-If you are interested in joining the group as an undergraduate, graduate, or postdoc, see [here](/join).
+If you are interested in working with Xiaoqi as an undergraduate, graduate, or postdoc, see [here](/join).

 ## `Selected Recent Publications`